nucleus-ffm/foss_warn/README.md

 Yes.
 You can add my custom repo to F-Droid and install the latest Github release with your F-Droid client.
 All info <a href="https://github.com/nucleus-ffm/Nucleus-F-Droid-Repo">here </a>.
 </details>

+## Contribute
+FOSS Warn is currently a "one-man show".
+So if you want to help make FOSS Warn even better, I'd love to hear from you.
+If you are familiar with Flutter and Dart and would like to fix or implement one or more issues, please get in touch with me, either by email or via Mastodon

 ## Similar inoffical projects for other platforms
 * [**FediNINA (Fediverse)**](https://meta.prepedia.org/wiki/FediNINA) Project to bring NINA warnings into the Fediverse.
 * [**MINA (Matrix)**](https://github.com/djmaze/nina-matrix-bot) MINA is a matrix bot that can be used to subscribe to alerts from the NINA API.